-The Deputy looked at Miss Avery beside him, still hunched over her purse on her lap, tangled hair fallen over her face.
-She had stopped pulling tissues and sobbing for the last little while.
-Now she was silent, Davidson thought maybe sleeping.
+The Deputy looked at Miss Avery beside him, still hunched over the bulky purse on her lap, tangled hair draped over her face.
+She had stopped withdrawing tissues from her stash inside the bag, and her sobbing had mollified.
+Now she was silent and unmoving, Davidson thought maybe sleeping.

 He spoke softer, “I’ll figure something out.
 There’s definitely something ungodly going on in this town.
 But Wade, I’ve been asked to bring you in.
-Some government agents, NSA, responded to the 5G towers you smashed.
+Some government agents from the NSA responded to the 5G towers you smashed.
 They want you arrested.”

 “Oh, man.
 This is serious…” sobbed Marcus.

-“No. But he had a metal plate in his knee,” answered the Deputy, looking at Wade through the rear-view.
+“No. But he had a metal plate in his knee,” answered the Deputy, regarding Wade through the rear-view.

 “Who is it?” whispered Marcus.

-“It’s a black Cadillac,” answered Donnie, closest to the driver side window.
+“It’s a black Cadillac,” answered Donnie, peering outside the window.